joshbegley/nyt-latest/previous.md

 https://nytimes.com/2026/03/31/opinion/religion-revival-america.html

 **The Briefing: Kosovo 0 Turkey 1 — How good were Yildiz and Guler?
 Should the USMNT be worried?**\
-`Turkey qualified for the World Cup for the first time in 22 years where they will face the United States, Paraguay and Australia.`\
+`Turkey qualified for the World Cup for the first time in 24 years.
+They will face the United States, Paraguay and Australia in Group D`\
 https://nytimes.com/athletic/7156215/2026/03/31/kosovo-0-turkey-1-world-cup-playoff-briefing/

 **Everything USMNT fans need to know about Turkey, their newest World Cup opponent**\